Get,

 There are no common side effects reported with the use of Bael.
 However, if any kind of side effect is noticed, a physician should be consulted for expert opinion.

 More research is required to study the interactions of bael with other drugs.
-Therefore, precaution should be taken and a doctor should be consulted to ensure the safety of using bael for you.
+Therefore, precautions should be taken and a doctor should be consulted to ensure the safety of using bael for.
 Please do not self-medicate, alter, replace or discontinue any ongoing treatment by yourself.

 Also Read: Honey: Uses, Benefits & Side Effects

-Bael might be helpful for diarrhoea.
-It has been used for centuries to deal with diarrhoea due to its potential activity against various bacteria which may cause it.5 However, please consult a doctor and do not self-medicate.
+Bael might be helpful for diarrhea.
+It has been used for centuries to deal with diarrhea due to its potential activity against various bacteria which may cause it.5 However, please consult a doctor and do not self-medicate.

 Is Bael good for hair?